fewagency/boilerplate-pattern-library/README.md

 2. In the project directory, run `composer create-project` to bootstrap and install composer dependencies

 ### Building assets
-We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project root and then `gulp` or `gulp watch` will build the assets during development.
+We're using [Laravel's Elixir](http://laravel.com/docs/elixir) for assets, so run `npm install` in the project directory and then `gulp` or `gulp watch` will build the assets during development.

 For *browsersync* to work locally you need to set its `proxy` configuration in `gulpfile.js` to the